Welcome to this Baja California travel guide.

-In all honesty, compared to much of Mexico, the Sur region is relatively safe with the most common issue being theft.
+Mexico is a country with a violent history, so it’s understandable to be worried about what to expect on your visit.
+Compared to much of Mexico, the Sur region is relatively safe with the most common issue being theft.

 If you know the consequences of your actions, then you will be able to expect what kind of experience you will have in this region.

 Towards the North and the border of the USA, this rate of crime does increase, especially in and around the city of Tijuana.

 Use caution when going out at night and avoid putting yourself in vulnerable situations.

 Baja California Cost and Budget

 Up to 900MXN per day